antiSocialNet/antisocial-friends/README.md

 This module mounts routes for any expressjs application wishing to support building and maintaining antisocial 'friend' relationships whether on the same server/application and/or across distributed servers and applications.
 The protocol generates key pairs unique to the friend relationship and exchanges public keys for later use in exchanging user to user encrypted messages over socket.io connections.

-Once a friend request is accepted, each side of the friend relationship can transmit messages using the 'emitter' function that is handed to the application in the `open-activity-connection` event.
+Once a friend request is accepted, each side of the friend relationship can transmit activity messages using the 'emitter' function that is handed to the application in the `open-activity-connection` event.

 ```
 antisocialApp.on('open-activity-connection', function (user, friend, emitter, info) {}